The Sign of Jonah

 The name Nineveh, to a Hebrew, would mean “Offspring’s Habitation.”
 It is to this city, filled with Gentiles, that Jonah is directed once again to go to.
 If you remember, on his first call, he opted instead to go to Tarshish which means something like “White Dove,” or “Dove White.”

 The characteristics of Nineveh, or “Offspring’s Habitation,” seemed unsuitable to his tastes, whereas Tarshish had at least a semblance of familiarity to him.
 Why would this be?
 Aren’t they both just Gentile nations who are equally unworthy of his presence as a Jew?
 Well, not exactly.
-Tarshish was a descendant of Japheth, the second son of Noah, and the one who was given a like-blessing to Shem with the words –
+Tarshish was a descendant of Japheth, the oldest son of Noah, and the one who was given a like-blessing to Shem with the words –

 “May God enlarge Japheth,